Calibrating Local Volatility Models with Stochastic Drift and Diffusion: Local Volatility Model with Stochastic Rates (LV2SR)

 The total implied variance interpolator has a time slice every 0.05 years, and 100 log-moneynesses per slice.
 The log-moneyness points are spanned uniformly over 3.5 standard deviations from the ATMF strike value for each slice.
 Similarly, the local volatility surface is calibrated to have a time slice every 0.05 years.
 The strike grid of the local volatility surface has 200 points, spanned uniformly over 3 standard deviations from the ATMF strike value.
 The maximum simulation time step is set at 0.01 years for both calibration and pricing.

 We price a set of vanilla call options expiring at 10 years.
-Since we have the implied volatility surface data, we can compare the Monte Carlo prices to analytical Black-Scholes vanilla call option prices.
+Since we have the market implied volatility surface data $\Sigma(K, t)$, we can compare the Monte Carlo prices to analytical Black-Scholes vanilla call option prices implied by $\Sigma(K, t)$.

-In Figure \ref{fig:Cal_convergence} we see that the convergence is achieved quickly with a relatively low number of paths at 1000, where the pricing differences begin to be comparable in magnitude to the simulation Monte Carlo errors.
+In Figure \ref{fig:Cal_convergence} we see that the convergence is achieved quickly with a relatively low number of paths at 1,000, where the pricing differences begin to be comparable in magnitude to the simulation Monte Carlo errors.
 The relatively low number of paths allow fast calibration.

 \FloatBarrier